Only verified users ever see protected resources.

 With built-in retry and automatic failover

 Every existing solution operates after your infrastructure is already visible.
-LayerV.ai adds the missing layer.
+LayerV adds the missing layer.

 Encrypt traffic but still expose server IPs to the internet